 JOOLA continues to be among the top ping pong balls.
 The Rossi 3-star balls from Joola are designed for recreational plays and come in a pack of 6 balls.
 These balls are 40 mm in diameter and are preferable for junior play or training purposes.

 These balls are also available in both white and orange.
-Many reviewers note that these balls have the control and weight you need for intense matchmaking it suitable for younger table tennis players who are just learning how to play ping pong.
+Many reviewers note that these balls have the control and weight you need for intense matchmaking, suitable for younger table tennis players who are just learning to play ping pong.
 JOOLA is also the most affordable brand.

-Although you won’t get the same bounce quality as you get from a top-tier ball, it still gives a reasonably nice bounce that is perfect for beginners.
-In summary, these are good training balls that last a long time and are suitable for those just starting to play on their table tennis top.
+Although you won’t get the same bounce quality as a top-tier ball, it still gives a reasonably nice bounce that is perfect for beginners.
+These are good training balls that last a long time and are suitable for those just starting to play on their table tennis top.